valancej/documentation/_posts/docker/tutorials/2015-09-04-docker-volumes.md

     - /artifacts
 ```

-You can then use the `volumes-from` declaration to mount this volume on another container.
+You can then use the `volumes_from` declaration to mount this volume on another container.

 ```yaml
 myapp: